-Masternodes are full nodes, however they do not provide the service of both node and miner to the network and pledges its RBX native coin as collateral (staked) in order to participate as a node on the network.
+Masternodes are full nodes, however they do not provide the service of both node and miner to the network and pledges its RBX native coin as collateral (assured) in order to participate as a node on the network.
 This collateral is never taken and is secured to the node while it is operating.
 This allows the masternode to operate on the network and provide the service needed to secure a transaction.
 These nodes earn payment (rewards) for their services to the network like Bitcoin mining and drastically help reduce volatility & friction.
+Since the coin is not locked a client may choose to stop being a masternode at anytime with no penalty or punishment.